swyder/BIO609_2016/Hands-on_unix_Part1.md

 $ grep `-i` "CHR1" At.gff|Case-insensitive search|
 $ grep `--color` "protein" At.gff|Colors the search pattern in the result|
 $ grep `-c` "protein" At.gff|counts the number of lines containing "protein"|
-$ grep "3760\t5630" At.gff|Searching for 2 words separated by a tab "\t"
-(the last commonad does not work on some Mac OS boxes, use piping instead and multiple greps)|

 ### sort